-Objective: To introduce students to fundamental principles of rubber engineering rubber elasticity including classical, statistical, and phenomological theory.
+Synopsis: The main focus of this course covers an application of mathematics in rubber elasticity including classical, statistical, and phenomological theory.
 It also covers an effects of reinforcement on Young's, shear, and bulk elasticity moduli and concept and behavior of force-deformation including compression, shear, combined compression and shear, torque, bending and buckling.
 The course also covers the effects of structure and lamination; models of inclined rubber mounting and slender column and application in bridge bearing, dock fender, and others.
-It also include dynamic mechanical behavior with storage and loss modulus, $\tan \delta$, damping and hysteresis, vibrate isolation and transmissibility.
+It also include dynamic mechanical behavior with storage and loss modulus, tan $\delta,$ damping and hysteresis, vibrate isolation and transmissibility.
 The course also covers about the strength and mechanical fatigue of rubbers, tire as a engineering product which include wet grip, rolling resistance and application of finite elements analysis (FEA) in prediction of rubber engineering products.